harverutland/FSM_MEC_control/README.md

 - Adafruit Libraries for hardware control

 Thanks to all collaborators and advisors who have contributed to the project.
-University of Bristol
+- University of Bristol
+- University of West England
-University of Westminster
+- University of Westminster
-WASE
+- WASE